The rise of employee experience: employees as the new customers

 - Companies that focus on improving the employee experience report better customer experiences (The Economist Intelligence Unit)

 When your employees are engaged in their work and happy with their jobs, customers notice.
 Instead of half-hearted responses and minimal-effort approaches, employees that take pride in their work are willing to go the extra mile for your customers.
 Give to them, and they will give to you.

 #5.
 Good employee experience leads to bigger profits

 - Companies that invest in EX outperform the ones that don’t by 2x in terms of average profit (Harvard Business Review)

 - Companies with engaged employees have 5x the revenue when compared to competitors with low engagement levels (Hay Group)

 Ultimately, good employee experience = money.
 When you add up the factors above - improved productivity, customer service, better talent, less disruption - it's not hard to see how investing in employee experience generates strong returns.
 The facts are the facts: the more effort you put into your employees, the more value they will give you in return.

-Improve your employee experience with a FREE consultation
+Improve your employee experience with a FREE demo

 Unily has more than 10 years’ experience working with global brands to supplement employee experiences and supercharge engagement.
 To find out how Unily can boost employee experience for your enterprise, get a free consultation today!